Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 3. Cafe Cariappa

-Another cafe located on P T Road, Cafe Cariappa is the cafe to visit if you’re craving a good cup of coffee.
-It’s a snug little cafe which can only accommodate a handful of people at once.
+Another cafe located on PT Road, Cafe Cariappa is the cafe to visit if you’re craving a good cup of coffee.
+It’s a snug little cafe that can only accommodate a handful of people at once.
 The decor exudes warmth and comfort, making you want to spend hours sipping coffee.
 Carrot cafe is one of their most-loved and talked about items.
 It was without a doubt, one of the lightest, yummiest cake I’ve had.
 Paired with a strong cup of coffee, they make a match made in heaven.
 Cafe Cariappa is highly recommended if you’re a coffee-lover like I am.
+This was my favorite place among all the places to visit in Kodaikanal in 2 days.

 What to Pack for Kodaikanal